pgadmin-org/pgadmin3/docs/en_US/options-tab1.rst

    Greenplum.

-* **Ignore server/utility version mismatches** - When checked, pgAdmin will pass the '-i' option to utilities such as <i>pg_dump</i> which will allow utilities from one version of the database to be used with another version.
+* **Ignore server/utility version mismatches** - When checked, pgAdmin will pass the '-i' option to utilities such as *pg_dump* which will allow utilities from one version of the database to be used with another version.
 This option should be use with extreme care as it may cause errors to occur during backup or restore options.